 Replacing traditional swinging doors with sliding panels is a brilliant way to save space while adding a distinct Japanese architectural element.
 These doors allow you to close off areas for privacy without completely blocking the flow of light between rooms.

 Modern versions often use frosted glass or light wood slats to maintain a contemporary, airy feeling throughout the house.
-This structural choice is one of the most impactful Japandi Home Secrets: Everything You Need To Know.
+This structural choice is one of the most impactful secrets to understand when aiming for a truly authentic Japandi interior.

 13#.
 Opt for Matte over Glossy Finishes